 URIBLs

 A URI Blackhole List (URIBL) works at the domain level rather than the IP level.
 Instead of flagging a sending mail server, it flags domain names found in message bodies that are associated with spam or phishing.
-This means URIBLs can affect any organization with a website, not just those running mail servers.
+URIBLs can affect any organization with a website, not just those running mail servers.